Jeanette Chippington: Pars swimming career

-Paracanoeing career
+Para canoe career

-Chippington took up paracanoeing after being nagged by a friend to try out the sport.
+Chippington took up Para canoe after being nagged by a friend to try out the sport.
 In 2013, she won three gold medals at the ICF Canoe Sprint World Championships in Duisburg, but later decided to focus on the KL1 200m event when it was announced that only Kayaks in her disability classification would be included in the 2016 Summer Paralympics in Rio.
 At the 2015 ICF Canoe Sprint World Championships held in Milan, Chippington won gold in the KL1 200m, giving her a qualifying place for the 2016 Games in Rio.

 Chippington was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to canoeing and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to canoeing.

 In September 2025, she competed at the 2025 ICF Canoe Marathon World Championships and won a gold medal in the KL1 event with a time of 35:03.52.
 This marked the first time paracanoe was competed in marathon distances at the ICF Canoe Marathon World Championships.